Butter (CME) Prices

 What are the short-term drivers of Butter (CME) prices?

-Over the 1 Month horizon the outlook is bullish due to drivers such as: - Long term price trends - EWMA-based technical analysis - Germany GDP Growth - Movements in the Euro Br(None) The top contrary drivers for the 1 Month horizon are: - Short term price trends
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - Long term price trends - Germany GDP Growth - Movements in the Euro Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Seasonality trends for the prediction week of year

 What are the long-term drivers of Butter (CME) prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - Seasonality trends for the prediction month of year - Movements in the Euro Br(None) The top contrary drivers for the 1 Year horizon are: - Long term price trends - Seasonality trends for the prediction week of year - EWMA-based technical analysis
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Movements in the Euro Br(None) The top contrary drivers for the 1 Year horizon are: - Seasonality trends for the prediction week of year - Long term price trends - EWMA-based technical analysis

 Will the price of Butter (CME) go up?